Get your kicks: Sneaker Con SEA is back with streetwear legends and exclusive drops

 The shoes are a symbol of rebellion, excellence and a departure from the conventional.

 Launched in 1988, the Air Jordan 3 is a groundbreaking shoe, not just for its innovative design but also for sparking a cultural wave.
-First spotted on basketball star Michael Jordan, the sneakers’ influence extend far beyond basketball, embedding itself in hip-hop culture, skateboarding communities and the wider world of fashion.
+First spotted on basketball star Michael Jordan, the sneakers’ influence extends far beyond basketball, embedding itself in hip-hop culture, skateboarding communities and the wider world of fashion.

 Ng, 48, says in an e-mail interview: “It taught me the importance of storytelling, authenticity and pushing boundaries.”